Hong-Jupjup/CSE3080/Examples/2.1 Arrays/Ex3/readme.txt

-- 'print1' is a function that prints out both the address of the i-th element and the value fount at this address.
+- 'print1' is a function that prints out both the address of the i-th element and the value found at this address.